Forgot password

 Genetic Apex Pokémon TCG Pocket packs.

-Other than the pack artwork, the main difference between Genetic Apex booster packs is the list of exclusive cards they offer.
+Other than the pack artwork, one of the main differences between Genetic Apex booster packs is the list of exclusive cards they offer.
 In the game, this can be seen as a scrolling pop-up in the booster pack screen, highlighting the best exclusive cards.

 Tip: mini genetic apex sets

-It’s easier to think of the booster packs like mini sub-sets or special sets if you’re a fan of the traditional Pokémon TCG.
-They’re all part of the main, overarching Genetic Apex expansion set but they have their own exclusive lists and perks for battlers.
+It’s easier to think of booster packs like mini sub-sets or special sets if you’re a fan of the traditional Pokémon TCG.
+They’re all part of the main, overarching Genetic Apex expansion set, but they have their own exclusive lists and perks for battlers.

 Picking the Pikachu pack when you open up the game for the first time won’t lock you out of picking up the others at any point.
 You can open all three Genetic Apex booster packs, providing you wait for the timer to tick over or you stock up on currency instead.

-While there are both functional and beautiful cards in all three booster packs, the top picks can be seen in the table below.
+While all three booster packs contain functional and beautiful cards, the table below shows the top picks.
 This is by no means an exclusive list, but these cards stand out as being competitively viable and worthwhile for collectors.

 Booster packHighlights